CVE Binary Tool quick start / README

 Note: You must not use spaces between the commas (‘,’) and the output formats.

-The reported vulnerabilities can additionally be reported in the Vulnerability Exchange (VEX) format by specifying --vex command line option.
-The generated VEX file can then be used as a --triage-input-file to support a triage process.
+The reported vulnerabilities can additionally be reported in the Vulnerability Exploitability eXchange (VEX) format by specifying --vex-output with type defined using --vex-type command line option.
+The generated VEX file can then be used as a --vex-file to support a triage process.

 If you wish to use PDF support, you will need to install the reportlab library separately.